10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.6.
 Compare accessibility maps

 The overall goal of our exemplary study is to assess the effects of the Red LRT line.
-Now, when the accessibility maps are constructed, we can compare accessibility maps before and after the line was established.
+After the accessibility maps are constructed, we can compare the maps before and after the line was established.
 To remind, the Accessibility Calculator provides three measures of difference:

 For each of the three measures, in addition to the map of the measure, two more maps are presented.
 The first one presents the buildings that are accessible in Scenario 1 but not accessible in Scenario 2 (Result_1 is not NULL, while Result_2 is NULL).
 The second map presents the buildings that are in Scenario 2 but not accessible in Scenario 1 (Result_2 is not NULL, while Result_1 is NULL).
-In this tutorial, we employ the difference between two maps.
+In this tutorial, we illustrate the accessibility map comparison by computing the difference between the two maps.

 10.6.1.
 Comparing service area maps